AkiraTOSEI/SMOACS/README.md

 }
 ```

 The code in this repository uses the code of Crystalformer and ALIGNN.
-Crystalformer's pretrained models provided in its [Crystalformer's repository](https://github.com/omron-sinicx/crystalformer) and ALIGNN's pretrained models provided in its [ALIGNN's repository](https://github.com/usnistgov/alignn).
-Thus, if you use our code in your projects, please cite both our work and the original Crystalformer paper or ALIGNN:
+Crystalformer's pretrained models provided in [Crystalformer's official repository](https://github.com/omron-sinicx/crystalformer) and ALIGNN's pretrained models provided in [ALIGNN's official repository](https://github.com/usnistgov/alignn).
+Thus, if you use our code in your projects, please cite both our work and the Crystalformer paper or ALIGNN:

 #### Crystalformer
 ```text